 Natural Lip Scrub

 1 part honey (or other liquid sweetener.
-Vegetable glycerine is great for those with candida.)
+Vegetable glycerine is great for those with candida, if you are concerned about eating some of it.)

 1 part granulated sweetener (See notes.)